wp-plugins/addgeorss/readme.txt

 1. Example of georss tags

 == Changelog ==

+= 1.2 =
+fixed some bugs
+added dutch translationfile.. (was busy with it anyhow)

 = 1.1 =
 Rewriten to classbased plugin.
 Fixes some clashes with my other plugins.